Internet-Draft DataRight+ Rosetta Stone September 2024

 Consumer

-A Consumer represents an individual or a business for which a User has been granted permissions to perform actions on behalf of.
+A Consumer represents an individual or an entity for which a User has been granted permissions to perform actions on behalf of.

 Ecosystem Authority